 Thermal Control

 A passive thermal control design is foreseen for MEPS instrument.
 For the passive thermal design, external radiators or radiative surfaces are considered for dissipating the internal power of the instrument to space.
 Independent power budgets for the operational and non-operational (survival) heaters are required.
 The required power depends on the S/C and mission environmental conditions in different mission phases.
-An estimation of the necessary operational and survival heater power budgets are given in the following table:
+An estimation of the necessary operational and survival heater power budgets is given in the following table: